 Dentists diagnose oral issues and prepare treatment plans for patients.
 They also repair and remove teeth, administer anesthetics, write prescriptions for oral medications and examine x-rays.
 To become a dentist, an individual must complete four years of dental school after earning a bachelor's degree.
 There are two types of degree programs offered by most dental colleges.
 The most common degree is a Doctor of Dental Surgery (DDS), and the other is a Doctor of Dental Medicine (DMD).
 These programs include two years of classroom education and lab work followed by two years of clinical rotations, in which students learn to diagnose and treat patients under the supervision of dentists.

 After graduating from dental school, some dentists go on to complete 2-6 years of residency training.
 Residencies provide dentists with practical instruction in specialized branches of the field, such as pediatric dentistry, orthodontics or prosthodontics.
 Upon completion, dentists may qualify for board certification in their specialties.

-Dentists were predicted to see a, 18% increase in employment during the 2014 to 2024 decade, according to the BLS.
+Dentists were predicted to see a faster than average increase of 7% in employment during the 2018 to 2028 decade, according to the BLS.
 A growing population of older individuals and an increased overall demand for dental work will spur this job growth.
-In May 2015, the BLS noted that dentists in general earned a median income of $152,700 annually.
+In May 2018, the BLS noted that dentists in general earned a median income of $156,240 annually.